randuan0205/HousePricePrediction/README.md

 This is a competition on Kaggle for house price prediction (All properties are in Ames, Iowa).
 Participants were given around 1,460 training samples with 80 features (both numerical and categorical) of houses such as size, number of rooms, location, conditions, garages, basements etc. Even though the data size is small (only 1,400 samples for training), it is still an interesting and challenging project since there are a big amount of NA values and diversified & correlated features.
 These challenges can help sharpen important ML skills such as data preprocessing, feature engineering, parameter tuning etc. Plus, due to the small data size, it is convenient to utilize more complex models such as Deep Neural Network and test its performance (MLP – Multi Layer Perceptron is used here).

 ### Goals: There are several goals I want to achieve through this task
-1. Test various traditional ML techniques on this dataset (data preprocessing, feature engineering, parameter tuning, XGBoost regressor)
+1. Test & practice various traditional ML techniques on this dataset (data preprocessing, feature engineering, parameter tuning, XGBoost regressor)
-2. Compare deep learning with XGboost for model performance
+2. Compare deep learning with XGboost for model performance upon tabular data
 3. With generative AI becoming very hot these days, people are talking about the possibility that machine will take over software engineers.
-To test this speculation for machine learning arena, I used Cursor, a AI based coding tool, to build the machine learning model automatically.
-Then I compare its performance to other models I built.
+To test this speculation for machine learning arena, I used Cursor, a AI based coding tool, to build a XGBregrssor automatically.

 ### Results and Learning:
 Let’s use data to tell the story, below is the performance metrics comparison among 3 models I build.